+PACKING INSTRUCTIONS

-PACKING INSTRUCTIONS NOTE: THE PACKING OF AN FCI, INC. RESERVE CANOPY INTO A PARACHUTE HARNESS/CONTAINER SYSTEM CAN ONLY BE DONE BY THE MANUFACTURER OR AN FAA CERTIFIED SENIOR OR MASTER PARACHUTE RIGGER.
+NOTE: THE PACKING OF A FLIGHT CONCEPTS INTERNATIONAL, INC. MAIN OR RESERVE CANOPY TO A PARACHUTE HARNESS/CONTAINER SYSTEM CAN ONLY BE DONE BY THE MANUFACTURER OR AN FAA CERTIFIED SENIOR OR MASTER PARACHUTE RIGGER OR YOUR COUNTRY'S EQUIVALENT.
 ADDITIONALLY, TO INSURE THE CANOPY IS PACKED CORRECTLY, THESE PACKING INSTRUCTIONS MUST BE FOLLOWED EXACTLY.

 Step 1.)
-After inspecting and assembling the Flight Concepts International Reserve canopy and the harness/container system, lay the canopy out on a smooth clean floor on its left side.
-(See Figure 7.)
+After inspecting and assembling the Flight Concepts International MAIN OR RESERVE canopy and the harness/container system, lay the canopy out on a smooth clean floor on its left side.
+(See Figure 1.)
 The harness must be placed facing down, with the top toward canopy.
-Clear all seven cells at the leading edge (nose) of the canopy.
+Clear all cells at the leading edge (nose) of the canopy.
 Insure that the top mid-seams of each of the cells are even with one another and lying flat from nose to tail.

-Step 2.)
 Clear the control lines.
-Insure the control lines pass directly from the trailing edge of the canopy, through the correct grommets in the slider, and directly through the control line guide rings.
+Insure the control lines pass directly Step 2.) from the trailing edge of the canopy, through the correct grommets in the slider, and directly through the control line guide rings.
 WARNING!
 The control lines must not pass under, through, or around any of the suspension line groups.

-Step 3.)
-Insure the suspension line groups are routed correctly through the slider grommets to their respective connector links, and are placed on the link correctly.
+Insure the suspension line groups are routed correctly Step 3.) through the slider grommets to their respective connector links, and are placed on the link correctly.
 WARNING!
 The suspension line groups must not pass under, through, or around any of the other suspension line groups.
-Each time the reserve canopy is packed, insure that each connector link is tightened correctly.
-Step 4.)
-Set the brakes by pulling the control line down through the guide ring until the brake loop "cat-eye" just passes through the guide ring.
-(See Figure 8.)
-Step 5.)
-Insert the stiffened upper portion of the control toggle through the loop and pull the control line back up tightly against the ring guide.
-(See Figure 9.)
+Each time the canopy is packed, insure that each connector link is tightened correctly.

+Set the brakes by pulling the Step 4.) control line down through the guide ring until the brake loop "cat-eye" just passes through the guide ring.
+(See Figure 2.)

+Insert the stiffened upper portion Step 5.) of the control toggle through the loop and pull the control line back up tightly against the ring guide.
+(See Figure 3.)
 "S" fold the remaining break line next to the control toggle and stow it in the Velcro loop provided.
-Mate the Velcro on the control toggle with the Velcro on the reserve riser.
+Mate the Velcro on the control toggle with the Velcro on the riser.

 Insure both deployment brakes are set before continuing the pack-job.
 NOTE: It is considered good practice to tack the toggle to the riser with one turn of seal thread.
-This may prevent a premature brake release during the reserve deployment.
-Most modern reserve risers are equipped with Velcro for the control toggle.
-If the reserve risers do not have any Velcro, install an additional tack at the bottom of the control toggle.
-Tack only the bottom layer of the control toggle to the reserve riser using one turn of seal thread.
+This may prevent a premature brake release during the RESERVE deployment.
+Most modern RESERVE risers are equipped with Velcro for the control toggle.
+If the RESERVE risers do not have any Velcro, install an additional tack at the bottom of the control toggle.
+Tack only the bottom layer of the control togale to the RESERVE riser using one turn of seal thread.

 Step 6.)
 Anchor the harness /container system and apply tension to the lines.
 Step between the right and left line groups and grasp the right line groups in the right hand and the left line groups in the left hand.
 Push the slider toward the canopy, and walk forward.
-Pick up the canopy by the suspension lines and allow it to hang downward (See Figure 10.)
-Push the slider up as far as it will go until each slider grommet comes to its respective slider stop.
-NOTE: The slider stops mounted on the "C" flares are somewhat further from the connector links than the slider stops mounted on the "A" flares.
-This is normal.
+Pick up the canopy by the suspension lines and allow it to hand downward (See Figure 4.)
+Push the slider up as far as it will go until each slider grommet comes to its respective slider stop on each stabilizer.

 Step 7.)
 Step out from between the line groups and hold them in one hand.
 Clear the bottom seams of each cell with the "knife edge" of the hand.
-(See Figure 11.)
-This must be done between the "A", "B", "C", and "D" line groups.
-Clear the four seams of each cell to the left and right.
+(See Figure 5.)
+This must be done between the "A".
+"B", "B" & "C", and "C" & "D" line groups.
+Clear the seams of each cell to the left and right.
 After all the seams are cleared on each side of the canopy, clear the trailing edge between the control lines.